rahul235/Data-2-Decision/_posts/2021-07-16-business-case-julia.md

 * Training is not useful if you do not get to practice in a live environment what you learn.
 The Developers and Data Scientists should be encouraged as a matter of policy to take to Julia in subsequent projects, with support from Architects, and Managers.

+**This article was ccontributed by a senior architect with 20+ years of industry experience.
+Based on his request, I have kept his name and company anonymous.
+However, I am ever thankful for his consent to put his analysis here.**